MinaProtocol/mina/src/app/snapp_test_transaction/README.md

 #### Usage

 The tool generates a graphQL `sendSnapp` mutation that can be sent to the graphQL server the daemon starts by default at port 3085.
-One can use the UI to interact with the local graphQL server mounted at http://localhost:3085/graphql and paste the graphql object that the tool prints
+One can use the UI to interact with the local graphQL server mounted at http://localhost:3085/graphql and paste the graphQL object that the tool prints

 The commands proivded by this tool are-